Dynamic Wholesale Pricing under Censored-Demand Learning: Literature Review

 Several papers study multi-period wholesale pricing or repeated manufacturer--retailer interactions under a known demand distribution or exogenous information updates, and characterize subgame-perfect equilibria \citep[\eg][]{AnaAnuBas:MS2008,ErhKesTay:IIET2008,MarSim:POM2013,SheGraHuhNag:ORL2017}.
 Related work examines how exogenous forecast updates affect pricing and ordering decisions \citep[\eg][] {OzeUncWei:EJOR2007}.
 We refer to \citet{SheChoMin:IJPR2019} for a broader review of supply chain contracting with information updating.
-This stream of literature assumes that demand information is known or evolves exogenously, rather than being learned from censored demand observations. \citet{Han:PhD2016} studies a two-period supplier--retailer Stackelberg newsvendor model with an ex ante constant wholesale price; learning under censored sales is made tractable via a binary Bernoulli--Beta demand model (myopic vs.\ forward-looking retailer), with a Weibull--Gamma extension treated numerically.
+This stream of research assumes that demand information is known or evolves exogenously, rather than being learned from censored demand observations. \citet{Han:PhD2016} studies a two-period supplier--retailer Stackelberg model with censored-demand learning under an ex-ante constant wholesale price, using a binary Bernoulli--Beta demand model.
+In contrast, we study a finite-horizon model in which wholesale prices adjust endogenously over time and we characterize the resulting Markov perfect equilibrium.